Is the Nightmare Before Christmas a Halloween Movie?

 On Halloween, monsters emerge and terrify the living crap out of the town.

-After Halloween night, Jack Skellington, the pumpkin king, is tired of the notion and starts wandering into the woods with his dog Zero.
+After Halloween night, Jack Skellington, the pumpkin king, is tired of the notion and wanders into the woods with his dog Zero.

-He discovers a field of woods with many doorways signifying various festivals at the crack of dawn.
-The Christmas tree door catches his eye.
+At the crack of dawn, he discovers a field of woods with many doorways signifying various festivals.
+The door to the Christmas tree catches his eye.

 Upon entering the world of Christmas, Jack falls in love with this new concept of Christmas.
 He then feels compelled to share it with the residents of Halloween Town.

-Moving on, The Nightmare Before Christmas has been as well-received in October as it has in December.
+Moving on, The Nightmare Before Christmas was as well-received in October as in December.

-This results in prompting some viewers to ask which of the two holidays the film portrays more.
+This prompts some viewers to ask which of the two holidays the film portrays more.

-With that in mind, let’s dig deeper into both points of view—one defending Halloween and the other explaining why it’s a Christmas film.
+With that in mind, let’s explore both points of view—one defending Halloween and the other explaining why it’s a Christmas film.

 Keep reading to know that is the nightmare before Christmas a Halloween movie?